-SNORKELING & SKIN DIVING
+SNORKELING & FREE DIVING

-If you would like to take snorkeling lessons we would be happy to show you not only the basics, but more so a lot of secrets and tips that will make your time on the water’s surface considerably more enjoyable!
+All of our PADI Instructors and Divemasters are excellent snorkelers/skin divers and enjoy the water whenever they can!
+If you would like to take snorkeling/skin diving lessons we can show you the basics and so much more.
+We can teach you secrets and tips that make your time on the water’s surface more enjoyable!
 If you don’t have snorkel gear, no worries.
-We can provide you with everything you need.
-As a mater a fact, you may want to consider getting your own gear.
-Snorkel gear, when packed correctly (which we can show you how) loads surprisingly compact and weighs very little.
+We can provide you everything at no additional charge.
+You may want to get your own gear.
+Snorkel gear, when packed correctly, (which we can show you how) loads compact and weighs little.

 When purchasing equipment, keep a few things in mind:

 Masks – There are a wide variety of masks for snorkeling.
 One of the most important factors is that your mask fits you well, is comfortable and it creates a tight seal.
 If you can’t make a seal don’t buy it.
 One type of mask are “purge masks”.
 If water happens to work its way into your mask, there is a built in purge valve in the nose pocket that allows you to “purge” the water out of the mask with a blow out of your nose.